DAILY MATH PRACTICE FOR GRADES 2–8

 No driving.
 No grading.
 No screen time.
 Three minutes a day for you, twenty for them.

-1. A fresh lesson, in your inbox by 6 AM.
+A fresh lesson, in your inbox at 5 AM.

-Custom-tailored to what your child has mastered, what they're working on, and the new concepts they're ready for.
+Custom-tailored to what your child has mastered and the new concepts they're ready for.
 Print it on any home printer.

 Yesterday's redos with hints.
 A new concept with worked examples.
 Eighteen problems, ending with a Trail Guide mascot to discover and collect.